Natural gas – less damaging to our climate than coal in the long term – is an important fuel source as we work toward a cleaner energy future.

 How: We are leading the effort to measure leaks across the supply chain, which will help us find practical solutions.

 Why: Methane is colorless and odorless, making it hard to detect leaks.
-Emerging sensor technologies are making the job easier.
+Emerging data-driven technologies are making the job easier.

-Ensure safe water and air for local communities
+Ensure safe water and air for communities at risk

-Why: People who live near oil and gas operations are at an increased risk of exposure to contaminated groundwater and air pollution.Photo: Flickr/facesoffracking
+Why: People who live near oil and gas operations are at an increased risk of exposure to contaminated groundwater and air pollution.Photo credit: Flickr/facesoffracking